Beach Holidays in Scotland

 I’d been promised white sand, blue waters…and the first beach, well it was a little lacking in the white sands.
 “This isn’t it”.
 We continued on, and the second beach was starting to look like what I’d been promised.
 “This isn’t it,” she declared and pointed to a rocky section.
 “Let’s climb over that, I’m pretty sure it’s over there.”
 It was a touch scrambly and probably not the most accessible way to reach Port Ban, but once we reached the top, we were both speechless.
 “This is it.”

-Explore Mull & Iona on our 3-day tour and see what beaches you find!
+Explore Scotland with us and see what beaches you find!